cirruslabs/cirrus-ci-docs/docs/guide/persistent-workers.md

 * one resource-less task (a task without `resources:` field)
 * multiple resourceful tasks (a task with `resources:` field) as long worker has resources available for these tasks

+Note that `labels` matching still takes place for both resource-less and resource-aware tasks.

 So, considering a worker with the following configuration:

 ```yaml